CSharpTeoMan911/Eva/README.md

 <br>

 ## 🔄 Changelog
-📌 Latest Version: v7.1.6
+📌 Latest Version: v7.1.7
-* 🆕 Re-implemented STT sppoling before any STT engine operation
+* 🆕 Added STT sppoling period setting option in the settings page
 * 🐞 Background noise audio pop caused by audio artifacts by switching to 16 bit audio
 * 🆕 Added asynchrounous file operations for the wake word engine for better performance
 * 🆕 Added the option to set the speech recognition timeout